DISCLOSURES

 5Graduation Benefit - 0.25% Interest Rate Reduction

 Student borrowers who earn a bachelor’s degree or higher will receive a 0.25% interest rate reduction if (a) they have made no more than one (1) late payment (more than 10 days late) on the loan, (b) they request the benefit from the servicer within one (1) year after graduation, and (c) they provide proof of graduation to the servicer.
-The student must request this benefit via phone or mail and must provide either a certified copy of a diploma or a certified transcript.
+Borrowers are only eligible to receive one (1) 0.25% interest rate reduction Graduation Benefit per loan, regardless of the number of degrees they may earn.
+The interest rate reduction will only apply to the loan(s) you received for the degree earned.
+If you apply for an additional loan after receiving the initial interest rate reduction and you earn another bachelor’s degree or higher, you may request the interest rate reduction be applied to the subsequent loan(s) as long as you meet the stated eligibility requirements at the time of the subsequent request.
+The student must request this benefit via phone, email or mail and must provide either a certified copy of a diploma or a certified transcript.
 Upon the servicer’s review and acceptance of the student's documentation, the servicer shall send a confirmation letter stating that the graduation benefit has been granted.

 6Auto Pay Discount - 0.25% Interest Rate Reduction